microsoft/Kusto-Query-Language/doc/has-operator.md

 ---
-title: The case-insensitive has string operator - Azure Data Explorer
+title:  The case-insensitive has string operator
 description: Learn how to use the has operator to filter data with a case-insensitive string. ms.reviewer: alexans ms.topic: reference